 There is a total of 64 KB constant memory on a device.
 The constant memory space is cached.
 As a result, a read from constant memory costs one memory read from device memory only on a cache miss; otherwise, it just costs one read from the constant cache.
 Accesses to different addresses by threads within a warp are serialized, thus the cost scales linearly with the number of unique addresses read by all threads within a warp.
-As such, the constant cache is best when threads in the same warp accesses only a few distinct locations.
-If all threads of a warp access the same location, then constant memory can be as fast as a register access.
+A such the constant cache is best when threads in the same warp accesses only a few distinct locations.
+If all threads access the same location then constant memory can be as fast as a register.